-Perhaps you have come to this page because your child has been recently diagnosed with autism or a sensory processing disorder.
+Perhaps you have come to this page because your child has been recently diagnosed with autism or a sensory processing disorder, or you just wander what causes autism.
 Or perhaps you don’t’ have a diagnosis, but have a quirky kid who has some concerning behaviors and you are looking for some help.
 Does your child have a rigid restricted diet?
 Does he avoid eye contact or cry for “no reason”?
 Is he obsessed with certain objects?

 You are in the right place.